This Denim Company Thinks Blue Jeans Can Go Green And Still Be Affordable

 DSTLD’s business model—with its focus on quality and wardrobe essentials, and its direct relationship with consumers, says Epstein, is pushing in the other direction.
 Nobody is telling DSTLD to lower prices.
 Indeed, “we’ve had vendors give us prices where we’ve said, ‘That’s too low.'”

-Epstein reports that 70% of the company’s clothing is made in the U.S. That is unusually high.
-In 2012, only 7% of apparel-related products were made domestically.
+Epstein reports that 70 percent of the company’s clothing is made in the U.S. That is unusually high.
+In 2012, only seven percent of apparel-related products were made domestically.

 Still Too Many Sweatshops In California

 But the “Made in the USA” label is not a guarantee of good working conditions, claim labor advocates and wage-and-hour officials who say sweatshops are still found in California.
-As recently as last year investigators from the California Department of Labor’s Wage and Hour Division found wage and hour violations in 85% of the 77 factories investigated in Southern California, Women’s Wear Daily reported.
-Many of L.A.’s garment factories are dusty, lack proper ventilation, have blocked exits, and workers report health problems as a result, according to a 2016 UCLA Labor Center report.
+As recently as last year investigators from the California Department of Labor’s Wage and Hour Division found wage and hour violations in 85 percent of the 77 factories investigated in Southern California, Women’s Wear Daily reported.
+Many Los Angeles garment factories are dusty, lack proper ventilation, have blocked exits and workers report health problems as a result, according to a 2016 UCLA Labor Center report.

-The move from “fast fashion to slow fashion” is taking the industry in the right direction because it can set the stage for building longer-term relationships with suppliers, a precondition for improving standards, says Liana Foxvog, director of organization and communications at the International Labor Rights Forum, a Washington D.C.-based advocacy group.
+The move from “fast fashion” to “slow fashion” is taking the industry in the right direction because it can set the stage for building longer-term relationships with suppliers, a precondition for improving standards, says Liana Foxvog, director of organizing and communications at the International Labor Rights Forum, a Washington D.C.-based advocacy group.

 But, says Foxvog, “slow fashion” is no guarantee of good working conditions, either.
-She sees living wages, freedom of association, and compliance with the United Nation’s International Labor Organization standards as essential first steps.
-Like Project Just’s FitzGerald, Foxvog also emphasizes the importance of disclosing factory names and addresses, so that workers and reporters can “connect the dots” between those factories and the clothes customers are buying if working conditions are substandard.
+She sees living wages, freedom of association and compliance with the United Nation’s International Labor Organization standards as essential first steps.
+Like Project JUST’s FitzGerald, Foxvog also emphasizes the importance of disclosing factory names and addresses, so that workers and reporters can “connect the dots” between those factories and the clothes customers are buying if working conditions are substandard.

 “Ideally, if a brand truly cares about human rights and labor rights in their supply chains, then that brand should know their whole supply chain, and they should be taking steps to ensure that no labor laws are being violated,” says Foxvog.
-An increasing number of global brands, like H&M, Patagonia, Levis Strauss, and Gap are publishing information about their factories.
+An increasing number of global brands, like H&M, Patagonia, Levi Strauss and Gap Inc. are publishing information about their factories.
 DSTLD declined to share its full list of suppliers with Capital & Main, although several suppliers are listed in the company’s filings with the Securities and Exchange Commission.

 DSTLD has a set of minimum worker and environmental standards it shares with each of its contractors and its production team visits every factory that it contracts with.
 But the company currently lacks the capacity to audit factories.
-Instead, it contracts with plants that work with well-known brands that have auditing capability, says Epstein.
+Instead, it contracts with plants that work with well-known brands that do have auditing capability, says Epstein.

 Piggy-backing on the auditing infrastructure of trusted brands is “a smart strategy” for a small firm, says Vincent Stanley, co-author of The Responsible Company, who was a longtime marketing executive at Patagonia, a company that pioneered ethical retailing.

-Stanley cautions against using the term “sweatshop-free,” however.
+Stanley cautions against using the term “sweatshop free,” however.
 Companies should be “as specific as possible about what they are doing.”
-Even an audit is only a snapshot of a company at a point in time, he says, adding that the rewards for transparency—by which he means talking in more specifics about what the company is doing and is not doing—are significant.
-Among other things, it can help build trust.
+Even an audit is only a snapshot of a company at a point in time, he says.
 DSTLD’s founders are reluctant to have a deeper conversation with their customers because, as Epstein points out, “it’s a long rabbit hole.”

 At this point, DSTLD seems to have the confidence of its customer-investors who are passionate supporters of the brand, in spite of the paucity of information on its website about its ethical commitment or factory partners.